-MAIN MEMORY PAGE TO BUFFER TRANSFER: A page of data can be transferred from the main memory to buffer.
-An 8-bit opcode of 53H is followed by the six reserved bits, nine address bits (PA8-PA0) which specify the page in main memory that is to be transferred, and nine don't care bits.
-The \overline{CS} pin must be low while toggling the SCK pin to load the opcode, the address bits, and the don't care bits from the SI pin.
-The transfer of the page of data from the main memory to the buffer will begin when the \overline{CS} pin transitions from a low to a high state.
+MAIN MEMORY PAGE TO BUFFER TRANSFER: A page of data can be transferred from the main memory to either buffer 1 or buffer 2.
+To start the operation, an 8-bit opcode, 53H for buffer 1 and 55H for buffer 2, must be followed by the three reserved bits, 12 address bits (PA11 - PA0) which specify the page in main memory that is to be transferred, and nine don't care bits.
+The $\overline{\text{CS}}$ pin must be low while toggling the SCK pin to load the opcode, the address bits, and the don't care bits from the SI pin.
+The transfer of the page of data from the main memory to the buffer will begin when the $\overline{\text{CS}}$ pin transitions from a low to a high state.
 During the transfer of a page of data (t{XFR}), the status register can be read to determine whether the transfer has been completed or not.

-MAIN MEMORY PAGE TO BUFFER COMPARE: A page of data in main memory can be compared to the data in the buffer.
-An 8-bit opcode of 60H is followed by 24 address bits consisting of the six reserved bits, nine address bits (PA8-PA0) which specify the page in the main memory that is to be compared to the buffer, and nine don't care bits.
-The loading of the opcode and the address bits is the same as described previously.
+MAIN MEMORY PAGE TO BUFFER COMPARE: A page of data in main memory can be compared to the data in buffer 1 or buffer 2.
+To initiate the operation, an 8-bit opcode, 60H for buffer 1 and 61H for buffer 2, must be followed by 24 address bits consisting of the three reserved bits, 12 address bits (PA11 - PA0) which specify the page in the main memory that is to be compared to the buffer, and nine don't care bits.
 The \overline{CS} pin must be low while toggling the SCK pin to load the opcode, the address bits, and the don't care bits from the SI pin.
-On the low-to-high transition of the \overline{CS} pin, the 264 bytes in the selected main memory page will be compared with the 264 bytes in the buffer.
+On the low-to-high transition of the \overline{CS} pin, the 264 bytes in the selected main memory page will be compared with the 264 bytes in buffer 1 or buffer 2.
 During this time (t{XFR}), the status register will indicate that the part is busy.
 On completion of the compare operation, bit 6 of the status register is updated with the result of the compare.

 AUTO PAGE REWRITE: This mode is only needed if multiple bytes within a page or multiple pages of data are modified in a random fashion.
 This mode is a combination of two operations: Main Memory Page to Buffer Transfer and Buffer to Main Memory Page Program with Built-in Erase.
-A page of data is first transferred from the main memory to the data buffer, and then the same data (from the buffer) is programmed back into its original page of main memory.
-An 8-bit opcode of 58H is followed by the six reserved bits, nine address bits (PA8-PA0) that specify the page in main memory to be rewritten, and nine additional don't care bits.
-When a low-to-high transition occurs on the \overline{CS} pin, the part will first transfer data from the page in main memory.
+A page of data is first transferred from the main memory to buffer 1 or buffer 2, and then the same data (from buffer 1 or buffer 2) is programmed back into its original page of main memory.
+To start the rewrite operation, an 8-bit opcode, 58H for buffer 1 or 59H for buffer 2, must be followed by the three reserved bits, 12 address bits (PA11 - PA0) that specify the page in main memory to be rewritten, and nine additional don't care bits.
+When a low-to-high transition occurs on the $\overline{\text{CS}}$ pin, the part will first transfer data from the page in main memory to a buffer and then program the data from the buffer back into same page of main memory.
 The operation is internally self-timed and should take place in a maximum time of t{EP} .
 During this time, the status register will indicate that the part is busy.